swedenconnect/credentials-support/README.md

 // bundle is now populated with all stores and credentials available from the configuration object.
 ```

 :raised_hand: When using the Spring Boot Starter, a fully populated [CredentialBundles](https://github.com/swedenconnect/credentials-support/blob/main/credentials-support/src/main/java/se/swedenconnect/security/credential/bundle/CredentialBundles.java) bean will be injected automatically based on the credentials configuration.
-See section [8.3](#the-spring-boot-starter-for-credentials-support), [The Spring Boot Starter for Credentials Support](#the-spring-boot-starter-for-credentials-support).
+See [Section 8.3, The Spring Boot Starter for Credentials Support](#the-spring-boot-starter-for-credentials-support).

 Once a [CredentialBundles](https://github.com/swedenconnect/credentials-support/blob/main/credentials-support/src/main/java/se/swedenconnect/security/credential/bundle/CredentialBundles.java) object has been set up, it can be queried for registered keystores and credentials.